JayaniLakshika/Monash_PhD_thesis/abstract.html.md

 <!-- **The thesis is written in Australian spelling, except for Chapters 3 and 4, which use American spelling as specified by the publication venue.** -->

-The thesis is written in Australian spelling, except for Chapters 2, which use American spelling as specified by the publication venue.
+The thesis is written in Australian spelling, except for Chapters 2, 4, and 5, which use American spelling as specified by the publication venue.

 I have renumbered sections of submitted papers in order to generate a consistent presentation within the thesis.